 To me it seems that 'a moment' can be any length of measured time that marks a turning point in a lifetime and keeps coming back in the memory as a happy and fulfilling period.
 Now that definition fits into the origins of the word which comes from the Latin 'movimentum' which means to 'move forward'.
 It is strange how various period of time keep coming back in memories and make one wish that they could be back there, if only for a brief period of time.
 I suppose this is the basis of all the ideas about possible time travel and, maybe, even of existence itself!
 We know it cannot happen but, somehow, our mind can take us back there and, at times, play tricks on our memories of that precise time!

-All this came to me recently when I realised that it was almost exactly sixty years since Louth last won the All-Ireland Senior Football Final.
+All this came to me recently when I realised that it is exactly sixty years since Louth last won the All-Ireland Senior Football Final.
 It was triggered by a friend telling me that they had met a man who claimed to be the person who carried the Sam Maguire trophy down Park Street to the celebration at The Square on the evening after the great victory in Croke Park.
 He told me who that person was but I cannot remember whom it was, maybe that person will reveal himself on Facebook or other social media.
 I can, however, testify to the fact that the Cup was carried through Earl Street by just one person.
 There is a famous photograph, which I hope still remains in Democrat archives, which was taken by my late brother Paul from a first floor window of the old offices, which shows the Cup being held aloft as it passed by the Democrat on that Monday evening in mid-September 1957.
 The big question which I cannot answer is 'Where was the team?'
 When asked I had thought they were in the crowd but I do not see them in the photograph.
 Maybe some of my readers will known what exactly happened on the glorious evening?

 It did not strike me as anything unusual at the time but now I realise that it was a 'moment' that can never be repeated.
 Why?
 Because these days any such procession would never by so spontaneous.
 Now there would be guards around the special trophy and it probably would only be allowed to be carried by a previously designated person or persons.
 But then, those were simpler times and nobody expected any to try to steal the trophy!